 David E. Procter, Senior Advisor

-David Procter is a professor in the Department of Communication Studies and the founding director of the Institute for Civic Discourse and Democracy as well as the Center for Engagement and Community Development at Kansas State University.
+David Procter is a professor emeritus in the Department of Communication Studies and the founding director of the Institute for Civic Discourse and Democracy as well as the Center for Engagement and Community Development at Kansas State University.
 Since arriving at K-State in 1987, he has worked in partnership with communities across the state.
 He has worked on issues of school consolidation, community strategic planning, heritage museum education, facilitation of community dialogue, and strategies for re-populating rural communities.

 Procter has authored two books on community building - Enacting Political Culture (1991) and The Rhetoric of Community Building (2005) plus numerous essays and book chapters on the subject.
 Before becoming the Director of CECD, Procter served on the Advisory Board for the Kansas Center for Rural Initiatives.
 He received his BS and MA from Kansas State University and his PhD from the University of Nebraska.

 Dr. Gregory Paul’s research focuses on the construction of communities both at work and at home.
 He specifically explores issues related to restorative justice, conflict management in the workplace, forgiveness and revenge, dialogue and deliberation.
 He has conducted research that explores how facilitators of victim-offender dialogue understand justice and their roles in helping participants to accomplish justice.
 His dissertation explored how employees in four different organizations practiced forgiveness following hurtful events.
 He is also conducting research on motivations to forgive following hurtful events as well as motivation to participate in deliberative programming.
 Dr. Paul’s research has been published in journals such as Conflict Resolution Quarterly and Communication Quarterly.
 Dr. Paul received his BA, MA, and PhD in communication from Texas A&M University.